kasmith/webppl_tutorial_966/notes/3_doing_inference.md

 - In the previous examples, we used rejection sampling (`method: 'rejection'`) to do inference.
 - WebPPL implements a number of inference procedures.
 You can find out more about these here: [http://webppl.readthedocs.io/en/master/inference/methods.html](http://webppl.readthedocs.io/en/master/inference/methods.html)
 - In general, you will **not** want to use rejection sampling.
 For simple models, the `MCMC` method is usually good enough to get by without the drawbacks of rejection sampling.
+And if it's incredibly simple, exact inference via enumeration (`method: 'enumerate'`) is often better.
 - Here is how you can use MCMC instead of rejection sampling (note you also need the `kernel` argument for this method):

 ```javascript